google/closure-templates/documentation/reference/expressions.md

 ### Logical operators `&&`, `||` {#logical-operators}

 Logical boolean operators.
-Thee are short-circuiting and follow JavaScript
+They are short-circuiting and follow JavaScript
 semantics:

 *   `&&` The first operand is returned if it is falsey, otherwise the second is